top of page

 In 2021, Kendall was invited to address the United Nations General Assembly on the Global Plan of Action to Combat Trafficking in Persons, and her art was showcased in that high-level event.

-Her artwork and activism were also recently featured on CNN International.
+Her artwork and activism were also recently featured on CNN International, Amazon News, and BBC Radio.

-In January 2021, Kendall was appointed to the International Survivors of Trafficking Advisory Council (ISTAC) by the Office of Democratic Institutions and Human Rights, a branch of the Organization for Security and Co-operation in Europe, the world's largest security-oriented intergovernmental organization.
+Kendall served as an advisor on the International Survivors of Trafficking Advisory Council (ISTAC) by the Office of Democratic Institutions and Human Rights, a branch of the Organization for Security and Co-operation in Europe, the world's largest security-oriented intergovernmental organization.
 ISTAC is composed of 21 survivor leader members from 14 countries working to combat trafficking in human beings.

-Kendall is also the recipient of the SOLVE 2021 Enabler Award from the International Security and Conflict Analysis Network for her work supporting youth and building peace.
-Additionally, her advocacy work has been honored by The National Center on Sexual Exploitation.
-She is the 2022 National Organization for Victims Assistance (NOVA) honorary Awardee.
+Kendall is the recipient of the SOLVE 2021 Enabler Award from the International Security and Conflict Analysis Network for her work supporting youth and building peace, The 2022 National Organization for Victims Assistance (NOVA) honorary Award and The 2022 Last Girl Award.
+Additionally, Kendall's advocacy work has been honored by The National Center on Sexual Exploitation (NCOSE).

 Kendall has a collaborative partnership with Difference Makers LLC - a team of expert speakers from around the United States addressing sexual and domestic violence in military and civilian communities globally.
 In this context, Kendall has trained the US military, the US Coast Guard and international security personnel on complex PTSD, human trafficking, child abuse prevention and resiliency.